unturned-info/unturned-3-knowledgebase/docs/Modding/mapmaking/Landscape.md

 !!! info
-    As of version [3.22.9.0](https://store.steampowered.com/news/app/304930/view/3212766758952510190 "3.22.9.0"), all legacy terrain will be converted automatically to the devkit landscape terrain.
-Along with that, in this version and future versions of the game, the devkit landscape terrain can now be edited within the regular legacy map editor.
+    Beginning in version [3.22.9.0](https://store.steampowered.com/news/app/304930/view/3212766758952510190 "3.22.9.0"), all legacy terrain will be converted automatically to the devkit landscape terrain.
+Additionally, devkit landscape terrain can now be edited within the regular legacy map editor.

 1. Level should have only one Landscape instance spawned from the Type Browser.
 2. Open the Ground Upgrade Wizard.